 These Hell Bank Notes are printed to resemble the Hong Kong Dollar, each of the 3 included designs is decorated with an image of the Jade Emperor in a 100, 500 or 1000 dollar denomination.

 300 Piece Joss Paper Money Collection

 This 300 piece collection is appropriate for funerals, ancestor birthdays and holidays like the Qingming Festival and the Hungry Ghost Festival.
-The set includes bills resembling the U.S. Dollar, the Chinese Yuan and the Hong Kong Dollar.
+The set includes bills resembling the U.S. Dollar, the Chinese Yuan and the Bank of Heaven and Earth.

 Finally, joss paper crafts are burned to send ancestors the luxuries they lacked while living.
 Crafts are most commonly burned for specific relatives at funerals, on birthdays and death anniversaries and during the Qingming Festival.
 You’ll see joss paper houses, cars, servants, airplane tickets and flat-screen TVs.
 No extravagance is too large.
 Here are just a few examples.

 This box of essentials is designed to provide a male family member with everything needed in the afterlife, including a mobile phone, wallet, credit card, glasses, a watch, a lighter and belt.

 Joss Paper Crafts – Female

 This box of essentials is designed to provide a female family member with everything needed in the afterlife, including a watch, jade bracelet, gold bracelet, lighter, necklace and ring.

 A complete ceremonial joss paper set suitable for funerals, birthdays and major festivals.
 Each set includes joss paper squares, bamboo money, Hell Bank Notes, good fortune papers, joss sticks, candles and spirit papers.